MSiam/TFSegmentation/README.md

-# RTSeg: Real-time Semantic Segmentation Comparative Study
+# Real-time Semantic Segmentation Comparative Study
 By: Mennatullah Siam, Mostafa Gamal, Moemen AbdelRazek, Senthil Yogamani, Martin Jagersand

 The repository contains the official Code used in the comparative study between different design choices for real-time semantic segmentation.